 I never realized how easy it is to make homemade chocolates until I found Homemade Gourmet Chocolate on CakeWhiz.
-All I had to do was melt chocolate in the microwave, use a pastry brush to coat ice cube trays with the chocolate,
+All I had to do was melt chocolate in the microwave, then use a pastry brush to coat ice cube trays with the chocolate.

 (I seem to only own blue ice cube trays with gaps that I guess are supposed to fill the trays with water easily,but made me unable to use those spaces.)

 Freeze the trays for 20 minutes, then add the filling.

 Top evenly with more melted chocolate, and freeze again.

 Here are a few tips I learned from testing this recipe a few times to see how easily the chocolates would come out of the trays and make sure they didn't fall apart.

 - Fresh, unopened chocolate chips melt much better than older chocolate chips.
 A new bag melted completely smooth and poured easily, while older chips never became truly liquid.
 Lesson learned.
 Also, why did I have three bags of milk chocolate chips when I rarely bake??